smartman/woocommerce_smartaccounts/readme.txt

 * If plugin creates offer and this offer is deleted by the time invoice is created then creating invoice will fail.
 * Exact shipping method is not sent to SmartAccounts

 These shortcomings can be resolved by additional development.
-If these are problem for you then please get in touch with margus.pala@gmail.com

 == Changelog ==

+= 3.8.1 =
+Support disclaimer update

 = 3.8.0 =
 Allow skipping prices synchronization